cognitio-project/cognitio/doc/build-osx.md

         To fix this, make sure you have openssl installed (should be if you ran the above dependencies install) and run ./config like this:

         ./configure LDFLAGS='-L/usr/local/opt/openssl/lib' CPPFLAGS='-I/usr/local/opt/openssl/include' PKG_CONFIG_PATH='/usr/local/opt/openssl/lib/pkgconfig' --with-gui=qt5

         make

+        If you get this error:
+        rpcserver.cpp:528:48: error: too many template arguments for class template 'basic_socket_acceptor'
+        ...basic_socket_acceptor<Protocol, SocketAcceptorService> > acceptor

+        You either need to install Boost or your Boost version is wrong - for some reason Boost 1.66 doesn't work.
+        Use an pre-1.66 version:

+        brew link --overwrite boost@1.57 --force

 3. It is also a good idea to build and run the unit tests: